The rational homotopy type of (n-1)-connected manifolds of dimension up to 5n-3: Introduction

 The algebraic claim that this relies on, Proposition \ref{prop:lef}, is essentially the same as the claim that the Ricci curvature of a manifold of dimension $\leq 3$ determines the full Riemann curvature tensor.

+Closed Kähler manifolds (which covers holonomy groups $U(n)$ and $SU(n)$) are formal due to the seminal work of Deligne, Griffiths, Morgan and Sullivan \cite{deligne75}, while Amann and Kapovitch~\cite{amann12} proved that positive quaternionic-Kähler manifolds (which have holonomy $Sp(n)Sp(1)$) are always formal.
+In contrast, it is an open problem whether Riemannian manifolds with exceptional holonomy (\ie $G_2$ or $Spin(7)$) need to be formal.
+The hard Lefschetz property holds in particular for closed Riemannian 7-manifolds with holonomy $G_2$, so Theorem \ref{thm:lef} shows that if one wants to find $G_2$-manifolds that are not formal then one needs to look for ones with $b_2$ at least 4.
+One of our motivations for studying the \bmp{} has been to provide a tool for testing whether examples of $G_2$-manifolds are formal.

-{\bf Acknowledgements.} The authors thank Manuel Amann, Marisa Fern\'andez, Matthias Kreck and Vicente Muñoz for valuable discussions.
+{\bf Acknowledgements.} The authors thank Manuel Amann, Jim Davis, Marisa Fern\'andez, Matthias Kreck, José Moreno-Fernández, Vicente Muñoz and Zhixu Su for valuable discussions.
+We would also like to thank the referee for several helpful comments and corrections.
 DC acknowledges the support of the Leibniz Prize of Wolfgang L\"{u}ck, granted by the Deutsche Forschungsgemeinschaft.
+JN thanks the Simons Foundation for its support under the Simons Collaboration on Special Holonomy in Geometry, Analysis and Physics (grant \#488631, Johannes Nordström).